-Rare locally, but there are colonies on the Devil's Dyke and Fleam Dyke in Cambridgeshire.
+Rare locally, but there are a few colonies in Essex and on the Devil's Dyke and Fleam Dyke in Cambridgeshire.

 On the Devil's Dyke the strongest colony is where it crosses the Burwell railway cutting.
 The colony in the dip on Newmarket Heath was thought to have disappeared (in 2012) following loss of some perching bushes due to over-zealous clearing, but a few adults were seen opposite the July Course stands.
 There is also a colony beside the golf course by tee number 15, where in 2012 they were perching on hawthorn bushes beside the gate to the tee.